frohoff/pwdagent/README.md

 PwdAgent
 =========
-A barebones utility to hand out a password over a TCP listener.
+A barebones utility to hand out a password over an HTTP or raw TCP listener.
 WARNING: for use in local application development only.

 Installation & Setup
 ------------